tedneward/Azgaarnoth/Classes/Sorcerer.md

   When you cast a spell that has a range of 5 feet or greater, you can spend 1 sorcery point to double the range of the spell.

   When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 30 feet.

+* **Elemental Spell**
+  When you cast a spell that deals a type of damage from the following list, you can spend 1 sorcery point to change that damage type to one of the other listed types: acid, cold, fire, lightning, thunder.

 * **Empowered Spell**
   When you roll damage for a spell, you can spend 1 sorcery point to reroll a number of the damage dice up to your Charisma modifier (minimum of one).
 You must use the new rolls.